Mercury Retrograde Is Chaotic — But You Can Use It To Your Advantage

 AdvertisementADVERTISEMENT

-Mercury retrograde commences on August 5 in Virgo and it’ll be a moment when we begin to overthink issues and become nauseated.
+Mercury retrograde commences on 5th August in Virgo and it’ll be a moment when we begin to overthink issues and become nauseated.
 Virgo is Mercury’s home sign and when it’s in residence we get super analytical and obsess over matters.
-However, the retrograde heightens this energy from August 5 to 14 because our minds will be erratic, thinking a million thoughts per second.
+However, the retrograde heightens this energy from 5th to 14th August because our minds will be erratic, thinking a million thoughts per second.
 We’ll desire perfect communication, which clearly won't happen.
 Take time to process your words before speaking.
 Also, it’s advisable to double-check your texts, DMs and emails before sending them out to avoid issues.

 AdvertisementADVERTISEMENT